08 September 2016: New 2017 job opening

 30 August 2016: Welcome David, Marta and James!

-David J. Williams will join our group as a postdoc in September.
+David J. Williamson will join our group as a postdoc in September.
 He is an expert in hydrodynamic simulations and will work on developing a new radiative-hydrodynamical model of the dusty environment around AGN (see DUST-IN-THE-WIND project description).
 David received his PhD from St. Mary's University (Halifax, CA) in 2013 and spent the last 3 years as a postdoc in Dr Hugo Martel's group at the University of Laval (Quebec, CA).

 Marta Venanzi will start as a PhD student at the end of September.
 She graduated from University of Rome La Sapienza with a Masters in Physics this summer.
 In the course of her final research project, she spent some time at QMUL.
 Marta's thesis project will focus on developing and exploiting effective and efficient methods to solve the radiative transfer problem in hydrodynamical simulations of dusty gas around AGN.